We’re currently crushing on Sydney of The Daybook.

 Sydney is a true Kork-Ease #Originator.
 She’s put in serious work in order to live the kind of life she’s pictured for herself, her husband, and her two children.
 That kind of driven spirit is exactly what inspires us this season.

-Sydney’s love for life is contagious; you only have to lightly browse through the pages of The Daybook to feel it for yourself.
-Her two young kids light up every picture with their smiles.
+Sydney’s love for life is contagious; you only have to lightly browse through The Daybook to feel it yourself.
+Her two kids light up every picture with their smiles.
 Her casual, chic style in the face of busy days inspires us to try a little harder getting ready in the morning.
 Like us, she has fun with her clothes; she admits to nowadays favoring “mid or high-rise to full on mom jeans.”
 If anyone can work a pair of mom jeans, it’s Sydney.